rhyslwells/Data-Archive/content/standardised/Transformer.md

 1. **Positional Encoding**:

-    - Since transformers do not inherently understand the order of words (unlike [[Recurrent Neural networks|RNNs]]), they use positional encoding to inject information about the position of each word in the sequence.
+    - Since transformers do not inherently understand the order of words (unlike [[Recurrent Neural Networks|RNNs]]), they use positional encoding to inject information about the position of each word in the sequence.
 5. **Feed-Forward Neural Network**:

     - After the attention mechanism, the output is passed through a feed-forward neural network, which is applied independently to each position.